Richard19Perez77/ApiUpgrade37/OVERVIEW.md

 Several of these are silent: nothing warns you at build time, and the failure only appears at runtime after you bump `targetSdk`.

 - `android.os.MessageQueue` becomes lock-free.
 It is faster, but any code that reflects on the queue's private fields breaks.
-Instrumentation tests should use `TestLooperManager.peekWhen()` and `poll()` instead.
+Instrumentation tests should use `TestLooperManager.peekWhen()` and `poll()` instead; `ExampleInstrumentedTest.kt` carries the same warning.
 - `static final` fields can no longer be modified.
 Reflection now throws `IllegalAccessException`, and the JNI `SetStatic*Field` family crashes the process.
-This rules out the common trick of patching `Build.VERSION.SDK_INT` in unit tests; use Robolectric shadows or your own wrapper.
+This rules out the common trick of patching `Build.VERSION.SDK_INT` in unit tests; use Robolectric shadows or your own wrapper. `ExampleUnitTest.kt` shows the idiom that stops working and why `AndroidApis` is the first step toward a testable one.
 - The system enforces per-app memory limits based on total device RAM and terminates processes that exceed them.
-When that happens, `ApplicationExitInfo.getDescription()` contains `MemoryLimiter:AnonSwap`.
+When that happens, `ApplicationExitInfo.getDescription()` may contain `MemoryLimiter:AnonSwap` — treat it as a diagnostic hint rather than a stable contract to parse.
 - `ProfilingManager`, which arrived in API 35, gains four triggers: `TRIGGER_TYPE_COLD_START`, `TRIGGER_TYPE_OOM`, `TRIGGER_TYPE_KILL_EXCESSIVE_CPU_USAGE`, and `TRIGGER_TYPE_ANOMALY`.
 The anomaly trigger is the useful one for memory limits, because it can hand you a heap dump before the system kills the process.
 Note that `TRIGGER_TYPE_OOM` only works if your uncaught exception handler calls through to the default one.
 - `JobScheduler.getPendingJobReasonStats(jobId)` returns a map of pending reason to cumulative `Duration`, folding together `getPendingJobReason` from API 34 and the reason history added in API 36.
 - `AlarmManager.setExactAndAllowWhileIdle` gains an overload taking an `Executor` and an `OnAlarmListener` instead of a `PendingIntent`.
 It suits apps that were holding a wake lock to run a short periodic task, such as a socket keepalive.
 The exact-alarm permission rules are unchanged, so check `canScheduleExactAlarms()` before calling either form; see the traps section.